MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-deploy-this-scenario-content.md

     - Run order
     - Step description
     - Step prerequisite
-    - Detailed process steps for each discrete action, including URL's
+    - Detailed process steps for each discrete action, including URLs
     - Validation instructions, including the evidence required
     - Expected time to complete each step, including contingency
     - The process to be followed if the step fails